 - Hey Arnold!: The Jungle Movie (which was meant to be the series' Grand Finale) began production in 1998 and had been partially animated in 2001.
 A Made-for-TV Movie called Arnold Saves the Neighborhood was developed alongside it.
 However, Nickelodeon expected the film to be a hit after the two Rugrats movies took off and gave it a theatrical release in 2002 under the title Hey Arnold!
 The Movie.
 The Movie did horribly and both critics and audiences responded negatively to it.
-This, combined with creator Craig Bartlett refusing to sign an exclusive deal with Nickelodeonnote , led to The Jungle Movie being cancelled and the series ending with two big unresolved plot pointsnote
+The Jungle Movie was then cancelled and the series ended with two big unresolved plot pointsnote

 In 2009 fans of the series began petitioning for the film to resume production and the series gained a new surge in popularity once it began airing as part of The '90s Are All That block on TeenNick in The New '10s.
 In an attempt to Win Back the Crowd and cash-in on 90s nostalgia, Bartlett confirmed in late 2015 that The Jungle Movie would resume production and is scheduled for a release date of November 24, 2017.

 - Inception was in Christopher Nolan's mind for years before he finally made the film.

 - James Cameron started to work on the film that would eventually become Avatar almost right after Titanic (1997) was finished.
 Unfortunately, because he kept waiting for the technology to catch up to his vision, people started to place it on lists of "movies that will never be made."